urso/rb_probdsl/README.md

 Furthermore the unevaluated tree instances provide the following functions:

-    <tree>.reify           # computes a probability distribution from
+    <tree>.eval            # computes a probability distribution from
                            # unevaluated lazy tree

-    <tree>.pick            # randomly samples a value from tree.
+    <tree>.eval_pick       # randomly samples a value from tree.
                            # This sampling is done in O(N) steps with
                            # N being the number of random variables to visit

+    <tree>.flatten         # flattens a tree and computes probabilities.
+                           # use with <tree>.to_d to improve runtime by
+                           # evaluating subtrees first

+    <tree>.to_d            # to_d will inject the <tree> into the current
+                           # probabilistic block. using flatten first on that
+                           # tree and then to_d subtree shared between
+                           # variables can be precomputed to save space and
+                           # time.

 Some simple examples can be found in "examples/test.rb"